 In January 2020, 1 measles cases was reported.
 Fewer than 10 cases were reported each year from 2013 to 2017, and a total of 15 cases were reported in 2018.

-A total of 93 people who had possible exposure to the measles case reported in October have been identified during the ongoing investigation.
-There were 2 main exposure settings, with the most contacts identified in health care settings.
+A total of 790 people who had possible exposure to the measles case reported in January have been identified during the ongoing investigation.
+There were 3 main exposure settings, with the most contacts identified in a university setting.